 We very much hope that any concerns you have will be easily resolved by speaking to your child’s teacher, and that the termly meetings we hold will also give you an opportunity to raise anything that you are not happy about.

 If you want to make a complaint, make an appointment to meet the SENCO to discuss the issue in the first instance.
 If this does not resolve your complaint speak to the Head Teacher.
-If your complaint is still not resolved you can contact the Governing Body ( the SEN Governor in the first instance).
+If your complaint is still not resolved you can contact the Governing Body.
 You can request their contact details through the school office.

 This information has been co-produced by the staff, governors and parents based on frequently asked questions and with advice from Somerset Parent Carers Forum.